syntasso/kratix-docs/docs/_partials/_install-promise.md

 ## Cleanup environment {#cleanup}
 To clean up your environment you need to delete the Jenkins Resource Requests and the Jenkins Promise.

-To delete the Jenkins resource requests:
+To delete the Jenkins Resource Requests:
 ```bash
 kubectl --context kind-platform delete \
     --filename "${KRATIX_REPO}/samples/jenkins/jenkins-resource-request.yaml"